 When the weather gets cooler, yes even here – in Sunny Florida, I make Borscht for us and usually a vegetarian version.
-I have used meat couple of times in the past, but we prefer just the veggie soup.
+I have used meat a couple of times in the past, but we prefer just veggie soup.

 It’s a filling and deeply satisfying bowl of soup, with a sweet-sour finish.
 I made a huge pot and the leftovers have only grown tastier.

 Sometimes, I take the time and shred the beets to get this unbelievably rich purplish color.
 But, if the color is not that important to you use canned Pickled Beets or I found these amazingly tasty “Love Beets” which are delicious cooked beets at Costco!

 There are many different variations of Borscht.
 I do prefer the Vegetarian version of this popular across Eastern Europe soup.

 Few times I’ve added a jar of Gold’s Russian Style Borscht.
 It has an amazing flavor and readily available at many supermarkets.
-Or you can add this tasty Ukranian Borscht found in European stores.
+Or you can add this tasty Ukrainian Borscht found in European stores.

 Before we installed RO (Reverse Osmosis) filtration system, I used to drag gallons of Distilled water every week to use in soups, pasta, rice, coffee, and tea.
 The tap water has too much chlorine and minerals and does change the taste.
 I would recommend using Distilled water if you do not have RO system installed.